hiltmon/hiltmon.com/source/_posts/2013-11-09-textmate-2-basics.markdown

 	name varchar(255),
 	...

-And want to change it to an inline "cusip, isin, name" for use in an INSERT statement, I can do the following:
+And want to change it to an inline `cusip, isin, name` for use in an INSERT statement, I can do the following using multiple carets:

 1. Select to where I want the carets to be with the selection start being the first location and the selection end being the last.
 2. Tap the `⌥` key to switch to multiple carets.
-3. `⌥→` to move to the end of the field name, then `⇧⌘→` to select to the end of the line{% img /images/tm-basics-9.jpg 660 92 %}
+3. `⌥→` to move to the end of the field name, then `⇧⌘→` to select to the end of the line.{% img /images/tm-basics-9.jpg 660 92 %}
-4. `DELETE` to remove the excess baggage
+4. `DELETE` to remove the excess baggage.
-5. `→` once to cross over the newline, `DELETE` to remove the new line
+5. `→` once to cross over the newline, `DELETE` to remove the new line.
 6. Type a comma to separate the elements, `⇧→` to highlight the excess spaces, `SPACE` to replace them and finally `⌘⇧L` to select the line.{% img /images/tm-basics-A.jpg 660 92 %}

 And now I have what I need to paste into the INSERT statement.
 Its a lot easier than typing out all the fields, especially for large tables.